ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 Views are prioritized based on the order that they are configured in the `views` array.
 {: note}

-## Adding custom resolver forwarding rules in the UI
+## Adding custom resolver forwarding rules in the console
 {: #ui-add-fwd-rules}
 {: ui}